The urology department in Cambridge is involved in a wide range of academic activity.

 Academic Urology Group (AUG), Department of Surgery

-The main focus of AUG is in prostate and renal cancer research which are major components of the CRUK Cambridge Centre as the Urological Malignancies Theme .
-However this are also developing strands of bladder cancer research and non-cancer clinical trials.
-Renal, bladder and prostate cancer patients are asked to participate in the 100,000 genome project, these tumour types are leading recruitment to this important study at University of Cambridge.
+The main focus of AUG (opens in a new tab) is in prostate and renal cancer research which are major components of the CRUK Cambridge Centre (opens in a new tab) as the Urological Malignancies Theme.
+However these are also developing strands of bladder cancer research and non-cancer clinical trials.
+Renal, bladder and prostate cancer patients are asked to participate in the 100,000 genome project (opens in a new tab), these tumour types are leading recruitment to this important study at University of Cambridge.
 The group is led by Vincent Gnanapragasam (University Lecturer) for prostate cancer and urology biorepository (DIAMOND), and Grant Stewart for renal cancer (lead for the Cambridge Renal Cancer collaborative (CamRenCan) as well as 2 clinical lecturers (Tom Mitchell and Satoshi Hori).
 The unit is an accredited training centre for academic clinical fellows with regular intakes every year.
 At the current time there are 6 ACF in the department.

 Prostate cancer research